bbc/testmine/README.md

 ### Worlds

 Testmite stores test results in buckets called worlds.
 A world is identified by the project, component, and version strings submitted along with the test results.
-So, for example, if you're testing a mobile application, you might submit
+So, for example, if you're testing a mobile application, you might submit against:

+    project: 'mobile_app',
+    component: 'android'
+    version: <build_id>

+This would mean every build has its results captured in a different bucket.
+Testmite uses the project and component names to allow you to compare worlds under test.
+So you could compare a new feature branch build, '1.1-new-feature' against the results for your last know release candidate: '1.0-rc'

+### Runs

+Runs are the individual executions of your test suites.
+A run may comprise multiple test results for a particular world and target.
+A target represents the platform you are testing in.
+So for our Android app, it might be a particular device or OS build.
+You can view individual run results in testmite by clicking on a run id.
+While it can be useful to look at specific run results, the aggregated world views give an overview of your testing for a particular world.

+### Aggregate Results

+Testmite aggregates all the runs for a world into a single-page aggregated view of the results.
+Results are organised by target.
+It's important to note that the aggregated view takes the best results for a test result.
+So if you have two different runs, and a test passed in first run, but failed in the second run, the second result is discarded.
+This behaviour means that testmite filters out failed results where test behaviour is inconsistent.

+### Comparison Results

+Testmite can present a side-by-side view of aggregate results for two worlds.

+### Result Histories

 ## Running testmite